 Scientists agree that biological and lifestyle elements play a major part in the development of an opioid or opiate addiction.
 The body produces its own internal opioid substances, called endogenous opioids.
 These endogenous opioids regulate pain and reward behaviors in the body.

-Exogenous opioids such as prescription medications and illicit opioid drugs act on the body’s natural opioid receptors.
+Exogenous opioids such as prescription painkillers and illicit opiates, like heroin, act on the body’s natural opioid receptors, effectively “hijacking” the brain’s reward pathways.
 This causes chemical alterations that induce feelings of pleasure and pain relief.
-As a result, people who abuse opioids become dependent on the substances to feel any of that pain relief or pleasure.
+With prolonged, regular use, eventually the body starts to make less and less of the natural endogenous opioids.

 Over time, such dependency causes people to need to abuse more and more opioids and opiates just to feel pleasure and avoid feeling painful withdrawal symptoms.
 This constant increase in opioid and opiate abuse then causes a person to develop an opioid use disorder, which, in turn, causes people to need to attend opiate addiction treatment programs at a treatment center.
 Other factors that contribute to a person developing an opioid use disorder that requires that person to need addiction treatment include: